 Interactive public discussion, peer review, and publication in WCD

 In all cases, also if no additional comments from the scientific community are received, a full peer-review process in the traditional sense, albeit in a more transparent way, is assured before publication of a paper in WCD.
+The entire review process is guided by WCD co-editors and the WCD review criteria are applied.

 The process includes the following steps: